JNavith/tailwindcss-theme-variants/README.md

 ```

 #### Writing a custom variant function
 You might need to write a variant function yourself if it's not `export`ed with this plugin.

-TODO hocus explanation
+It's common to use the same styles on links and buttons when they are hovered over or focused on, so you may want to make things easier for yourself and reduce duplication by creating a `"hocus"` variant that activates for either `:hover` or `:focus`.

 ```js
 const { tailwindcssThemeVariants, hover, odd } = require("tailwindcss-theme-variants");